Northwest Wildflowers

 California State Parks

 Most of California's State Parks (e.g., Castle Crags) charge between $5 and $10 per vehicle for day use entry.
-There's also a wide variety of expensive annual passes available, but they're probably only cost-effective if you're planning to visit a lot of State Beaches in Southern California.
+There's a variety of expensive annual passes available, but they're probably only cost-effective if you're planning to visit a lot of State Beaches in Southern California.

 City & County Parks